ShamanicProgramming/panorama-webservice/README.txt

 Port in use should be shown on console on start-up.

-/add?id=pano_id&heading=pano_heading&lat=pano_lat&lng=pano_lng&title=pano_title&provider=pano_provider
+/add and checking tool

+	New panoramas can be added to the database one by one with the /add url.
+Pass the arguments id, heading, lat, lng, title, provider and qa_status with GET. id is compolsory, heading will be set to 0 as default and other attributes will be NULL if not set.
+Set qa_status argument to 'not_checked' if it needs to be looked over later otherwise set it to 'checked' if you're confident it is correct. qa_status defaults to 'not_checked'.

+	Set the 'check' argument to 'true' to display the checking tool.
+This displays a panorama view and form for adjusting/finding information before submitting.

+/addbyurl

-/add - shows a form for input of a url to a json file to add a large number of panos.
-Currently expects each pano to have a 'yaw' and 'id'.
+	Serves a form for input of a url to a json file to add a large number of panos.
+Currently expects each pano to have a 'yaw' and 'id'. i.e. {result:[{id:"id", yaw:"yaw"}, {id:"id", yaw:"yaw"}, ......]}

-/remove?id=pano_id
+	Panos entered this was are marked as 'not_checked'.

+/addpaste

+	Not yet implemented.

+/edit

+	Not yet implemented.

+/remove

+	Provide the an id argument via GET and panoramas with this id will be removed from the database.

+/random
-/random - will select randomly from all panoramas added

-/poi - lists all tables in the database
+	Will select randomly from all panoramas in the database

-/poi?category=poi_category - json dump of the selected category

-/poi?catergory=poi_category&id=pano_id - adds the panorama to the category
+/category

+	Provide a category argument via GET.
+All panoramas in the specified category will be returned.

+/removefromcategory

+	Provide a category and id argument via GET.
+The specified panorama will be removed from the specified category.

+/addtocategory

+	Provide a category and id argument via GET.
+The specified panorama will be added to the specified category.

+*****************************************

+TODO

+- Stricter data validation

+- Database report (number of panos, categories, unchecked panos)

+- Edit page, query for all unchecked panos and edit page for categories

+- Make add by paste and add by url more useful?